 Winter Power Outage Preparations

 Losing power in the winter can be more dangerous than summer because of the cold temperatures.
-If you have no way to heat any part of your home (i.e., fireplace or woodstove), you may want to consider finding warm shelter elsewhere.
-If you are staying in your home, most of the same preparations for summer are appropriate for winter.
+If you don't have a fireplace or woodstove to help keep you warm, you may want to consider finding warm shelter elsewhere.
+Here are some preparations appropriate for winter power outages:

 Excerpted from the NYSEG website: Please call 1-800-572-1131 to report any electricity emergency.
 Or you may report the outage HERE.
 For natural gas emergencies, please call 1.800.572.1121.
 Please remember: Stay away from downed power lines.
 Even lines that appear “dead” can be deadly.
 Also, stay out of flooded basements because energized wiring, outlets or natural gas service may pose a hazard.